 The Reading Assessment Teacher Toolkit was carefully designed with kindergarten, first, and second grade teachers in mind.
 Be sure to download it today for your beginning, middle, or end of year reading assessments.

-If you want to dive deeper into reading assessments for guided reading, sign up for the waiting list for Guided Reading Unpacked.
+If you want to dive deeper into reading assessments for guided reading, sign up for the waiting list for Rethinking Guided Reading.
 This online course is self-paced and has tons of resources for you like printables, teaching videos, and helpful forms.

 I’ll coach you through everything you need to know about guided reading – assessments, writing and implementing effective lessons, meeting with groups while distance learning, and how to complete and read running records.
 The doors will open this summer for a short time.
 You won’t want to miss out!